 The Suppression Division is divided into three shifts.
 Each shift is supervised by an Assistant Chief.

 There are 14 stations in the Waco Fire Department.
 Twelve of the stations are strategically located throughout the city to help provide a response time of five minutes or less from the time Fire Dispatch receives the call.
-One of the stations is an Airport Fire Station and the other is the Fire Administration (formerly an active fire station).
+Two of the stations are Airport Fire Stations.